 - Filter result codes (green, yellow, or red status)

 A "red" status in SNDS indicates significant reputation problems requiring immediate attention.
 Even "yellow" status will cause increased junk folder placement.
+If you are seeing elevated complaint rates, read our guide on how to reduce email spam complaints for practical steps.

 2. Authentication Failures